dij0s/PETAL/thesis/bachelor_thesis.typ

 #heavy-title("Abstract")

 This work investigates the implementation and evaluation of an AI-powered solution to assist municipalities in energy planning.
-As municipalities are required to develop energy planning documents to comply with federal and cantonal sustainability objectives and regulations, there is a growing need for tools that can process various energy sources of data and provide actionable insights to support human decision-making.
+As municipalities are required to develop energy planning documents to comply with federal and cantonal sustainability objectives and regulations, there is a growing need for tools that can process various energy sources of data and provide actionable insight to support human decision making.

 The main objective is to assess the strengths and weaknesses of a multi-agent AI system that coordinates specialized AI agents through an orchestration layer to provide comprehensive energy planning assistance.
 Public geospatial data sources and regulatory frameworks are leveraged to support recommendations.

-The solution implements a modular architecture consisting of specialized AI agents (_Intent Router_, _Geocontext Retriever_, _Guidelines Retriever_, _Strategy Planner_ and _Critic_) coordinated by an orchestration layer.
 It is evaluated using a dual approach: domain expert assessment and an automated LLM-as-a-judge benchmarking framework (G-eval) that measures performance across four criteria: data interpretation, methodology alignment, municipal relevance and technical compliance.

 Results demonstrate that larger language models in key agents consistently outperform smaller ones across all evaluation criteria, with statistically significant improvements.